-A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea is currently pursuing a PhD in Kinesiology at University of Calgary, focusing on the integration of dance science and somatics in dance classes.
+Andrea is a dance educator, researcher and choreographer with 25 years of experience.
+She is a SSHRC scholar and a PhD Candidate in Kinesiology at University of Calgary.
+Her PhD research focuses on dance pedagogy, embodiment, and the integration of dance science and social somatics in dance education.
 She received her MA in Dance Studies and her HonBFA in Dance Performance from York University.
 Her master's research focused on motor learning, and from it, she developed the Multisensory Pedagogical Model for Dance Skill Instruction to enhance dance skill learning.
 Andrea completed her professional training at Dance New Amsterdam (formerly Dance Space Centre) in New York City, and performed with Jody Oberfelder Dance Projects while there.

-Andrea has experience working with professional, pre-professional and recreational dancers of all ages, levels and abilities.
+Andrea has experience working with professional, pre-professional and recreational dancers of all ages, levels, and abilities.
 She works actively across Canada as a teacher-tutor, guest dance instructor, choreographer, and speaker, enthusiastically sharing her passion for dance.
-Her dance classes are intelligently-structured, founded on evidence-based principles and best practices, and integrate dance history.
-Her choreography delves into various aspects of the individual and collective experience to explore what it is that makes us human.
+Her dance classes are intelligently structured, founded on evidence-informed principles and practice, and strive to cultivate and sustain equitable and just learning environments.
+Her choreography delves into various aspects of individual and collective experiences to explore how dancing can be transformative.

-Andrea resides in Toronto and Calgary.
-She is a session instructor in the Dance Program at University of Calgary, and teaches at The School of Canadian Contemporary Dance Theatre (CCDT) in Toronto.
-Her classes encourage somatic awareness, movement efficiency and effectiveness, and individual artistic expression within a safe, supportive and inclusive environment.
+Andrea resides in both Toronto and Calgary.
+She is an adjunct professor in the Dance Program at University of Calgary and a regular guest at The School of Canadian Contemporary Dance Theatre (CCDT) in Toronto.
+Her classes encourage social somatic awareness, movement efficiency and effectiveness, and individual artistic expression within a safe, supportive, and inclusive environment.